 Over the past few years I’ve been writing a new set of pages about pathfinding in games.
 This page wasn’t originally meant to be externally visible but it is, so I’m leaving it up for anyone who explores my site by editing URLs.
 Here are the pages and their status:

 - Differential heuristics (on hold) - with this one trick you can make A* significantly faster!
-Just ten lines of code!
+Just twenty lines of code! this is an idea I like but I haven’t found a good way to explain it - see the demos

-- Clarkson optimization (done, but not promoted) - millisecond pathfinding on an 800x800 grid, live demo in browser
+- Clarkson optimization (done, but not promoted) - millisecond pathfinding on an 800x800 grid, live demo in browser, uses a third party library and doesn’t explain the algorithm

 - Grid algorithm optimizations (done, but not promoted)

-- Visibility graphs (on hold) - reducing a grid down to a much smaller pathfinding graph, with demos running on Baldur’s Gate and Dragon Age maps
+- Visibility graphs (abandoned) - reducing a grid down to a much smaller pathfinding graph, with demos running on Baldur’s Gate and Dragon Age maps

 - Introduction to graphs (done)